Vipitis/shadertoys-dataset/README.md

 To access shader programs that are published for `public+api` a Shadertoy account and API key is required.
 [Request a key](https://www.shadertoy.com/howto#q2) and setup a `SHADERTOY_KEY` environment variable.

+If you want to use shaders20k (Shadertoy subset of [shaders21k](https://mbaradad.github.io/shaders21k/)), please download the [all_codes.zip](http://data.csail.mit.edu/synthetic_training/shaders21k/all_codes.zip) and place it to `./data/shaders20k/`.

 ### Dependencies

-* For parsing shaders [tree-sitter-glsl](https://github.com/tree-sitter-grammars/tree-sitter-glsl) is used.
+* For parsing shaders [tree-sitter-glsl](https://github.com/tree-sitter-grammars/tree-sitter-glsl) will be used.

 * For license detection [scancode-toolkit](https://github.com/nexB/scancode-toolkit) is used.